 Robotics camps involve starter instructions on computer usage, games to understand the basics of Scratch programming and introduction to robotics.

 What is the late pickup policy?

 Campers will have had a full and exciting day by pickup time, and so we advise prompt pickup.
-Pickup times are at 3:00 p.m. or any time between 3:00 p.m. to 6:00 p.m. for campers who stay in after-care.
+Pickup times vary from site to site, so please check your registration paperwork.
+End times may be 3:00 or 4:00 PM.
+If you have paid and signed up for extended care, we provide extended care from end of camp till 5:30 PM.
+Again extended care times vary from site to site.
 There is a five minute grace period after the camp ends for children to be picked up.
 Since we like our instructors to also get back to their families at the end of the camp day, after the five minute grace period, parents will be charged $1/minute for late pickup.
-Please call 650-469-3409 if you have an emergency and cannot pick your child up on time.
+Please text 650-469-3409 if you have an emergency and cannot pick your child up on time.

 What is your lost and found policy?

 We are at the specified location From Monday at 8:00 a.m. to Friday at 6:00 p.m.
 Any items that are left behind when we vacate the camp premises on Friday at 6:00 p.m. will be donated to Goodwill.
 On a daily basis, please be sure to pick up your children's jackets, shoes, lunch boxes, and any other personal items.

 CITs are Counselors-In-Training.
 They are local high school students who work with us for community service hours and work experience in summer camps.
 We have a rigorous interview and selection process to hire motivated and talented students to join our team.
 They add immense value to a camper's experience.
 We do not employ CITs in the spring break camps.

 What is the daily schedule?

 Please review our camp registration page for daily schedules